 Here are the primary reasons for you to deploy an FAQ page or an FAQ section:

 Your customers hate waiting.
 If you have an FAQ page, your customers can just type in their query on the search bar and escape the hassle of finding the support team contact details via your contact page or reaching out to you via social media, chat, or email.
 The presence of an effective FAQ page helps enhance the user experience, reduces churn, improves CSAT scores by preventing customer complaints, and further attracts potential customers.
-It can be placed within the footer of your website, as a separate FAQ section or customer portal, or a help widget that appears in the corner of your website.
+Remember, Search Engine Optimization (SEO) also plays a pivotal role in the visibility of your FAQ page.
+Customers instinctively type in a query on a search engine to learn more about your product or service.
+Make sure you build a well-curated FAQ page to bridge the gap between your brand and your customers.
+The FAQ page can even be embedded within the footer of your website, be present as a separate FAQ section or customer portal, or a help widget that appears in the corner of your website.
 An FAQ page is an additional resource that enables customers to find information about your product, services, policies, and customer service.

 Your agents need to be focusing on solving critical issues that need human intervention.
 Imagine your agents being drowned with simple questions that could have been answered by AI-powered chatbots or FAQ pages.
 As a result, your support team might be overworked and may miss out on complex queries that need to be urgently attended to.
 A good FAQ page is a win-win for your customers and your support agents.
 Customers find instant answers to their questions without involving agents who can instead attend to more complicated issues.
 Remember, FAQ sections are not just designed for customers but for agent support as well.
 You might need to deploy an internal FAQ page for your support team, enabling them to work efficiently and handle customer queries better.
 Some issues might be too complex for agents to handle individually, and an internal FAQ page might redirect them to updated information, recommended next steps, or even the right team they will need to collaborate with to find a solution.